speckdavid/shakey2016/Readme.md

 ## 4. Start your Scenario

 In order to start Shakey 2016 in your scenario follow the subsequent steps.
-If you use an real PR2 you can skip part 4.1.
+If you use a real PR2 you can skip part 4.1.

 <br>